 Seeing pink?
 You’re not the only one.

 Dotted throughout regional Western Australia, South Australia, Northern Territory, and Victoria, you may find lakes that look decidedly not blue.
 Part of their charm is that they are never the exact same colour two days in a row.
-If you time your visit right, when the lakes are full of water with the sun beaming brightly, the surface can strike a vivid, bubble gum pink shade.
+If you time your visit right, when the lakes are full of water with the sun beaming, the surface can strike a vivid, bright pink hue.
 It makes for a stunning walk or picnic location, not to mention a very pretty Instagram post and addition to your photo album.

 With so many to choose from, we’ve rounded up ten of our current favourites.
 Add these coloured lakes to your road trip and prepare to be wowed.
 Most of them require some driving time to reach, so we’ve got great recommendations about where you can book a nearby cabin at one of our G’day Parks.